 Signs of Depression in Teens

-Depression in teenagers is a very serious issue that can cause feelings of persistent sadness, hopelessness, and an overall lack of motivation.
-If you have a teenager who struggles with depression, it’s important to receive help immediately as the emotional toll can lead to physical and functional problems.
+Depression in teenagers is a serious issue that can cause feelings of persistent sadness, hopelessness, and an overall lack of motivation.
+If you have a teenager who struggles with depression, it’s important to receive help immediately.
+The emotional toll can lead to physical and functional problems.
 If you’re not sure, you’ll want to know the signs of depression in teens.

 What Causes Depression in Teens?